EisenhornE/bounce-game/README.md

 # Bounce Game (Abandoned)

 This project is an abandoned game inspired by the classic mobile game called Bounce.
-It aims to recreate the simple and addictive gameplay of the original game.
+It aims to recreate the simple and addictive gameplay of the original gam

-# Status

-Project Abandoned.
-My knowledge of creating logic in transitioning between scenes is still lacking.
-I'll create a newer simpler project.
-I'll probably return to this project at a later date once I think I'm good enough.

 ## Description